ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 contradict each other which may lead the server to enforce wrong permissions.
 If one of the access tokens expires earlier than others, the resulting permissions may offer insufficient protection.
-Developers should avoid using multiple access tokens for a client.
+Developers SHOULD avoid using multiple access tokens for a client.

 # Privacy Considerations